christsven/H.E.A.T/ruleset/H.E.A.T.md

 soon as the helicoter succesfully performs a RUN order, or the turn is over, the rule does no longer apply.

-Recon units like spotters are allowed to perform their role from the helicopter in 45° arks from the opening they are looking from.
+Reconnaissance units like spotters are allowed to perform their role from the helicopter in 45° arks from the opening they are looking from.
 The door has to be open to do this.

 ###### Shooting at a helicopter